 Hydropower plants use the force of moving water to generate electricity.
 The water is used to turn blades in a turbine which in turn spins a generator to produce electricity.
 Hydropower comes from the Greek word “hydro”, which means “water” – a source of energy we have been benefiting from for centuries.

-A typical hydropower plant system has three parts: A power plant where the electricity is produced; a dam to control the flow of water and a reservoir for storing water.
+A typical hydropower system has three parts: a power plant where the electricity is produced, a dam to control the flow of water and a reservoir for storing water.

 We can also generate electricity using the energy created by the waves and tides in our seas.
 Tidal energy is a form of hydropower that converts the energy of tides into electricity.
 The UK is estimated to produce around 80% of Europe’s tidal energy resource.

-Among the most efficient energy sources, tides are highly predictable, their natural and regular fall and rise substantially more cyclical than the comparative randomness of weather patterns.
-At larger scales, the harnessing of tidal power will result in better energy security as the need for imported fuel decreases; and the methods of tidal energy capture – in the shape of modest dams and barrages – can be multitasked to act as coastal storm protection.
+Tides are among the most efficient energy sources as they are highly predictable – their natural and regular fall and rise is substantially more cyclical than the comparative randomness of weather patterns.
+At larger scales, the harnessing of tidal power will result in better energy security, leading to a decrease in the need for imported fuel; and the methods of tidal energy capture – in the shape of modest dams and barrages – can be multitasked to act as coastal storm protection.